Policies

 Who must be consulted before submitting a proposal to the Dept. Grad CEP?
 The proposal should first be discussed with all faculty associated with the degree (broadly defined - by research area, teaching record, advising/mentoring students, etc.).
 An email must be sent to the faculty mailman list to solicit feedback about the proposal (survey should be open for 1-3 weeks).
 The Dept. Grad CEP will consider proposals that have strong support/endorsement of at least half of the involved faculty.

 What must be provided to propose to the Dept. Grad CEP a change to a graduate physics degree program?
 Faculty proposing a change to a graduate physics degree program will be required to develop a draft of the curriculum proposal the campus requires (see proposal guidelines here) and submit the draft to the Dept. Grad CEP to have their proposed change considered.
-If the proposal is approved by the Dept. Grad CEP, the Dept. Grad CEP will forward the proposal to the appropriate Academic Senate Office (typically the Graduate Council).
-Individual faculty (or groups of faculty other than the Dept. Grad CEP) are not authorized to submit proposals to any Academic Senate Office.
+If the proposal is approved by the Dept. Grad CEP, the Dept. Grad CEP will forward the proposal to the appropriate member of the Department leadersihp.

 Who is authorized to submit a proposal to the Academic Senate’s Graduate Council?
-Only the Physics Graduate Vice Chair and the Department Chair are authorized to submit a proposal to the Graduate Council.
-(Student Affairs staff may send the proposal on behalf of the chair or undergraduate vice chair, provided the vice chair is CC’d on the correspondence.)
-Individual faculty (or groups of faculty other than the Dept. Grad CEP) are not authorized to submit proposals to any Academic Senate Office.
+Individual faculty members (or groups of faculty) are not authorized to submit proposals to any Academic Senate Office on behalf of the Physics Department.
+Only the Physics Graduate Vice Chair and the Department Chair are authorized to submit proposals to the Graduate Council.
+Student Affairs staff may send the proposal on behalf of the Chair or Graduate Vice Chair, provided the Graduate Vice Chair is CC’d on the correspondence.